jasursadikov/mud/README.md

 ## Getting started

-First of all, you should configure up `mud`, by running `mud configure`.
-This will run interactive wizard which will ask you to set the preferable settings.
+1. Run `mud configure`/`mud config` to run interactive wizard which will ask you to set the preferable settings.
 Check section [Settings](#settings) for more.
 This will create `.mudsettings` file in your home directory that you can alter in future.

-Then, you should go to your preferable directroy with multiple repositories and run `mud init` command to create `.mudconfig` file.
+2. Locate to your preferable directroy with multiple repositories.
+3. Run `mud init` command to create `.mudconfig` file.
 This file is important to keep references to repositories.
 All repositories in current dictionary would be included to `.mudconfig`.

-Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.
+4. Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.

-### Adding repositories
-- `mud add label path/` - adds path with an optional label.
-- `mud add path/` - adds path without a label.

-### Removing repositories
-- `mud remove label` - removes label from all directories.
-- `mud remove path/` - removes directory with a specified path.
-- `mud remove label path/` - removes label from a directory.

 All entries are stored in `.mudconfig` in XML format.
 After making your first entry, you can open `.mudconfig` in a text editor and modify it according to your needs.